noviceCoder27/notes-assignment/README.md

-# task-assignment
+# todo-assignment
-A task creation webpage
+A todo creation webpage

 Follow these steps to run the project: